remagister/com.tudev.firstapp/readme.md

 7. Thumbnails not well aligned enough.
 8. Contact and edit contact screens' layout ruins in landscape mode.
 9. Not an actual bug, but images stretching is harsh.
+10. Empty contact image thumbnail is somehow replaced by an another random pic.